-An Education, Health and Care plan (“EHCP”or “EHC Plan”) is a legal document which identifies educational, health and social needs and sets out the additional support (“provision”) required to meet those needs.
+An Education, Health and Care Plan (“EHCP” or “EHC plan”) is a legal document which identifies educational, health and social care needs and sets out the additional support (“provision”) required to meet those needs.
 It is written and maintained by your child’s or young person’s local authority (“LA”).

 - establish and record the views, interests and aspirations of the parents and child or young person

 - provide a full description of the child or young person’s special educational needs and any health and social care needs

 - establish outcomes across education, health and social care based on the child or young person’s needs and aspirations

 - specify the provision required and how education, health and care services will work together to meet the child or young person’s needs and support the achievement of the agreed outcomes”.

 It is for children and young people aged up to 25 whose Special Educational Needs and/or disabilities (SEND) cannot be reasonably met (ie. supported) through their normally resourced local mainstream early years, school or post 16 provision.
 (To see what this means in more detail please look at our SEN Support page)